riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 <center><i>Figure 1.1.1 A Possible Future Computer Architecture</i></center>

 This figure shows a potential architecture of future computers.
 The central processing unit would act as the manager for the computer, running a majority of the operating system and delegating specific tasks to the devices suited for them.

-The role of the GPU is unlikely to change, but having a TPU and QPU to take on tasks suited to them would result in a dramatic leap in computing power.
+Another possible architecture of future computers follows the trend of _cloud computing_ in which users send tasks to a quantum computing cluster over the internet.
+The result of the computation would be sent back to the user when the program finishes.
+If our society begins to focus more on subscription services, this may end up becoming a more popular alternative to owning your own quantum computer.

 ### [1.2](#QCSG)   A Brief History of Quantum Computing